When the thermostat fails, one of two things will happen. Either the engine overheats or stays so cool that the heater will not work.

 TIP 1: The easiest way to test the thermostat is with a scan tool that can read Live Data and this is how I'm gonna' show you how to do it in this article.

 You don't need the Ford factory scan tool or an expensive professional technician level scan tool.
-A generic scan tool will do great and I've written this article with this tool in mind (Don't have a scan tool?
-Need a scan tool?
-Check out my recommendation: Actron CP9580 Scan Tool).
+A generic scan tool will do just fine.
+Now, if you don't have a scan tool and need to buy one, check out my recommendation: ZM301 OBD2 Scanner Diagnostic Tool (Amazon affiliate link)).

 TIP 2: I'm gonna' ask you to start and run the engine till it warms up, to test the thermostat.
 Therefore you should not open the radiator cap under any circumstances.